For people under Pension Credit qualifying age, Housing Benefit is being phased out and replaced by a new benefit, Universal Credit.

-If you are already getting Housing Benefit, you will eventually be moved over to Universal Credit.
+If you're already getting Housing Benefit, you will be moved, at some point, over to Universal Credit.

-If you have savings of more than £16,000, you are not eligible for Housing Benefit unless you are getting the Guarantee Credit element of Pension Credit.
+If you have savings of more than £16,000, you're not eligible for Housing Benefit unless you're getting the Guarantee Credit of Pension Credit.

-You must also receive one of the following ‘passporting’ benefits: income-related Employment and Support Allowance, Income Support, income-based Jobseeker's Allowance or the Guarantee Credit element of the Pension Credit, or you must have a fairly low income.
+You must also either receive one of the following ‘passporting’ benefits: income-related Employment and Support Allowance, Income Support, income-based Jobseeker's Allowance or the Guarantee Credit of Pension Credit, or you must have a fairly low income.

 If you’re claiming a passporting benefit over the phone, you can claim Housing Benefit at the same time.
 Otherwise, you should apply for Housing Benefit using a claim form that you can get from your local council.